hunterhector/EvmEval/README.md

 For tokenization table, they normally have the following name:

-    <docid>.txt.tab
+    <docid>.tab

-In such case, the file extension is ".txt.tab", both the converter and scorer assume this as a default extension.
+In such case, the file extension is ".tab", both the converter and scorer assume this as a default extension.
 If not, change them with "-te" argument.

 For brat annotation files, they normally have the following name:

-    <docid>.tkn.ann
+    <docid>.ann

-In such case, the file extension is ".tkn.ann", the converter assume this as the default extention.
+In such case, the file extension is ".ann", the converter assume this as the default extention.
 If not, change it with "-ae" argument

 Tokenization table files format
 --------------------------------